Frank W. Ockenfels III

 Frank W. Ockenfels III (referred to professionally as Frank Ockenfels 3) is an American photographer, artist, and director who is best known for his portraits of prominent celebrities like David Bowie, Angelina Jolie, Kurt Cobain and numerous others.
 He has also done promotional photography for films and television shows like Breaking Bad, House of Cards, Harry Potter and Pirates of the Caribbean among many others.

 Early life and education

-Ockenfels was born in West Chester, Pennsylvania|Wynnwood], Pennsylvania but grew up in Lockport, New York, a suburb of Niagara Falls.
+Ockenfels was born in West Chester, Pennsylvania but grew up in Lockport, New York, a suburb of Niagara Falls.
 His interest in photography was spurred as a child, and he often photographed classmates in junior high and high school.
 He was the yearbook photographer during his senior year of high school.
 After high school in 1978, Ockenfels applied to and studied at the School of Visual Arts in New York City.

 Career

 After college, Ockenfels worked as an assistant for Joshua Greene, Milton Greene's son.
 He cites Greene and Jeff Dunas as his early inspirations and mentors.
 For a short time, he was an assistant for Saturday Night Live's photographer, Edie Baskin.
 Ockenfels' career was launched in earnest in 1988 when he was hired to take a portrait of Tracy Chapman for Rolling Stone.
 The photograph was initially meant to be a quarter-page in support of Chapman's debut album, but it ended up being a double page spread after Chapman began to rise in popularity.
 This increased Ockenfels' profile as a photographer.
 Shortly after the Rolling Stone shoot, Frank met Carol LeFlufy who is still representing him today.
 In 1989, Ockenfels performed his first photo shoots of David Bowie, and he has since taken at least 15 more.

 For some period of time in the early 1990s, Ockenfels worked as a director.
 Over the course of several years, he directed around 20 music videos and 40 commercials.
 The October 1993 issue of Spin featured a photograph of the band, Nirvana taken by Ockenfels.
 After lead singer Kurt Cobain's death six months later, the magazine used a cropped image of Cobain from the Ockenfels Nirvana shoot as the cover.
 Ockenfels went on to photograph numerous musical artists and bands including Jay Z, Alicia Keys, Snoop Dogg, Tom Waits, the Yeah Yeah Yeahs, Soundgarden and others.

 In 1993, Ockenfels began working on key art and gallery for television and film.
 His first job was with the ABC miniseries, Murder in the Heartland.
 More recently, Ockenfels has shot promotional stills for shows and films like Breaking Bad, Mad Men, House of Cards, Pirates of the Caribbean, The Walking Dead, Men in Black 3, American Horror Story and numerous others.
 He has also shot portraits of prominent film actors, directors, and other persons of interest.
 These include Angelina Jolie, George Miller, David Lynch, Tom Hanks, George Clooney, and others.
 During the 2008 United States presidential election campaign, Ockenfels snapped portraits of future president, Barack Obama.